edhzsz/MLUND/projects/smartcab/Report.md

 - Right (4 states)
 - Left (4 states)

 This produces a space of possible states of size 128 (2 x 4 x 4 x 4).
+The size of the state is reasonable but the agent is missing information about the objective and I suspect that it will not be able to arrive to the destination.

 ### Input and waypoint without deadline
 The following states are considered in this model: